jessexknight/website/README.md

 # Website
+A personal website: live files, and source code for template-based generation (like Genshi).

+Mostly a fun project for learning web dev, and overcoming the deficiencies of LinkedIn.

 ## Overview

-- `src`:  contains files used during development and compilation
+`src`:  contains files used during development and compilation
+- `\py`: python class files and `main` file.
+- `\templates`: template html snippits populated using `__example__`-style keywords
+- `\content`: json "objects" which provide different content for each template
+- `\pages`: main pages for the site

-- `live`: contains all files necessary to launch the website
+`live`: contains all files necessary to launch the website:
+- `\pages`: written by `main.py`
+- `\docs`: all documents (e.g. PDFs) linked from the site
+- `\img`: all images

 ### Main file
 `main.py`: the main file for generating all website pages automatically -- usage: `python main.py`